AbdullaRifai/Excel-SpreadSheet-Projects/README.md

 Third Project: Movie Rankings

 We have a list of movies with rankings, rating, title, year, genres and director.
-From this list we can enter the rank in the field provided and that will retrieve from this list the movie specifications (using VLOOKUP). the user can change anything in the movie list and that would directly affect what we see in the lookup table.
+From this list we can enter the rank in the field provided, and that will retrieve from this list the movie specifications (using VLOOKUP). the user can change anything in the movie list and that would directly affect what we see in the lookup table.

 Fourth Project: Insurance Premium Disturbution